conductor-sdk/conductor-go/workers_sdk.md

 For the long-running tasks you might want to spawn another process/routine and update the status of the task at a later point and complete the execution function without actually marking the task as `COMPLETED`.
 Use `TaskResult` struct that allows you to specify more fined grained control.

-Here is an example of a task execution function that returns with `IN_PROGERSS` status asking server to push the task again in 60 seconds.
+Here is an example of a task execution function that returns with `IN_PROGRESS` status asking server to push the task again in 60 seconds.
 ```go
 func LongRunningTaskWorker(t *model.Task) (interface{}, error) {
 	taskResult := model.NewTaskResult(t)